robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

   - establishing processes for clear communication of the team's needs and successes
   - teams that can survive and thrive for multiple generations

+Known poisons:

+  - team has no persistent center of gravity (viable centers include: owning a product, a team mission, a clear physical home)
+  - the team does not have control over team composition (who should join, who should leave)
+  - the team is not allowed to set clear boundaries on how stakeholders interact with it.
+  - the team's existence is not part of a larger organizational vision, leaving its future in question.
+  - the team's senior members are not invested in the existence of the team (the team wants to disband)
+  - team patrons or stakeholders are not responsive to the team's needs or successes

 ### Building Next-Gen Teamwork Processes

 Components of this include: